-Audit of the separate and consolidated financial statements
+Audit of annual and consolidated financial statements

-The consolidated financial statements (IFRS) including the Group management report of Ekotechnika AG for the 2020/2021 financial year were audited by PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, Saarbrücken (hereinafter referred to as the "auditor"), and received an unqualified audit opinion with an explanatory note on going concern risks.
+The consolidated financial statements (IFRS) including the group management report of Ekotechnika AG for the 2021/2022 financial year were audited by Klaiber GmbH Wirtschaftsprüfungsgesellschaft (hereinafter also referred to as the "auditor"), the appointed auditor, and certified with an unqualified audit opinion with an explanatory note on going concern risks.

-With regard to the stand-alone financial statements (HGB) of Ekotechnika AG for the 2020/2021 financial year, the company, which is a small corporation in the meaning of Section 267 (1) of the German Commercial Code (HGB), made use of the exemption available under Section 316 (1) Sentence 1 of the German Commercial Code (HGB); the stand-alone financial statements (HGB) were not audited by an auditor.
+With regard to the stand-alone financial statements ((German Accounting Principles/HGB) of Ekotechnika AG for the financial year 2021/2022, the company, as a small corporation within the meaning of Section 267 (1) of the German Commercial Code (HGB), has made use of the exemption pursuant to Section 316 (1) sentence 1 of the German Commercial Code (HGB); the stand-alone financial statements have not been audited by an auditor.

-The stand-alone financial statements (HGB) and the consolidated financial statements (IFRS) including the Group management report for the 2020/2021 financial year as well as the auditor's report on the consolidated financial statements were forwarded to all members of the Supervisory Board in good time prior to the Supervisory Board meeting on 24 January 2022 so that they had sufficient opportunity to examine them.
+The parent-company financial statements (HGB) and the consolidated financial statements (IFRS) including the Group management report for fiscal year 2021/2022 and the auditors' report on the consolidated financial statements were distributed to all members of the Supervisory Board in good time before the Supervisory Board meeting on February 14, 2023, so that they had sufficient opportunity to examine them.

-The members of the Supervisory Board audited the stand-alone financial statements (HGB) prepared by the Executive Board.
+The members of the Supervisory Board have examined the stand-alone financial statements prepared by the Executive Board.

-The Supervisory Board discussed the consolidated financial statements for the 2020/2021 financial year, the Group management report and the result of the audit in detail at a video conference on 24 January 2022, which was also attended by the auditor.
-At the meeting, the auditor reported on the audit as a whole, the individual focal points of the audit and the main findings of the audit.
-The auditor answered all questions of the Supervisory Board in detail.
-In addition, the auditor explained that there were no circumstances that could give cause for concern about their impartiality.
+The Supervisory Board discussed the consolidated financial statements for fiscal year 2021/2022, the Group management report and the results of the audit in detail in the presence of the auditors on February 14, 2023.
+At the meeting the auditors reported on the audit as a whole, the individual key audit areas and the main results of the audit.
+The auditors answered all the Supervisory Board's questions in detail.
+In addition, the auditors explained that there were no circumstances giving cause for concern about their impartiality.

-The Supervisory Board agreed with the results of the auditor's audit following its own comprehensive examination of the consolidated financial statements (IFRS) including the Group management report of Ekotechnika AG for the 2020/2021 financial year.
+The Supervisory Board agrees with the audit results of the auditor following its own comprehensive audit of the consolidated financial statements (IFRS) including the group management report of Ekotechnika AG for the financial year 2021/2022.

-After completion of its audit, the Supervisory Board approved, on 24 January 2022, the stand-alone financial statements (HGB) of Ekotechnika AG prepared by the Executive Board for the 2020/2021 financial year.
-The stand-alone financial statements (HGB) were thus adopted in accordance with Section 172 Sentence 1 of the German Stock Corporation Act (AktG).
-The audited consolidated financial statements (IFRS) including the Group management report of Ekotechnika AG for the 2020/2021 financial year were also approved by the Supervisory Board on 24 January 2022.
+Following the conclusion of its audit, on February 14, 2023 the Supervisory Board approved the stand-alone financial statements of Ekotechnika AG for the 2021/2022 financial year prepared by the Executive Board, which are thus adopted in accordance with Section 172 sentence 1 AktG.
+Furthermore, on February 14, 2023, the supervisory board approved the audited consolidated financial statements (IFRS) including the group management report of Ekotechnika AG for the financial year 2021/2022.

-On this basis, the Supervisory Board concurred with the Executive Board's proposal for the appropriation of the net profit.
-The Supervisory Board is of the opinion that the fact that Ekotechnika AG is allowing the shareholders to participate in the positive performance by paying the first dividend is a step in the right direction.
+On this basis, the Supervisory Board concurred with the Executive Board's proposal for the appropriation of net profit.

-Dependency report
+Dependency Report

-The Executive Board submitted the related party disclosures ("dependency report") prepared in accordance with Section 312 of the German Stock Corporation Act (AktG) to the Supervisory Board.
-The Supervisory Board examined the dependency report in accordance with Section 314 of the German Stock Corporation Act (AktG).
+The Executive Board submitted to the Supervisory Board the report on relations with affiliated companies (dependeny report) prepared in accordance with Section 312 of the German Stock Corporation Act (AktG).
+The Supervisory Board examined the dependeny report in accordance with § 314 AktG.

-The Supervisory Board declares that, based on the final result of its own review of the dependency report, there are no objections to the dependency report and the final declaration of the Executive Board on related party relationships contained therein.

-The Supervisory Board would like to thank all employees of the Ekotechnika Group and the members of the Executive Board for their efforts and achievements and their extraordinary commitment in the 2020/2021 financial year.
+The Supervisory Board declares that, based on the final results of its own review of the dependeny report, it has no objections to the dependeny report and the final declaration of the Executive Board on relations with affiliated companies contained therein.
+The Supervisory Board would like to express its sincere thanks to all employees of the Ekotechnika Group and the members of the Executive Board for their efforts and achievements and their extraordinary commitment in the challenging fiscal year 2021/2022.